joyceeexinyiwang/person_in_time/README.md

 ###### [Full work](https://joycewang.me/person_in_time/)

-_During quarantine, Joyce camped out in my friend's empty apartment.
+_During quarantine, Joyce camped out in her friend's empty apartment.
 She created this series of poignant self-portraits, treading lightly in her temporary quarters._

 _In these snap shots, her body is keyed out to create "windows," where two videos of the same view in different time scales are overlaid._